ThomasRettig/thomas-rettig-hugo/content/posts/Hoefler&Co dirty tricks.md

 date: 2021-11-16
 ---

 It is hard to say this is exactly a downfall, but [Hoefler&Co](https://en.wikipedia.org/wiki/Hoefler_%26_Co.) has seen a decrease in reputation; first after the [Hoefler vs Frere-Jones](https://www.scribd.com/document/200243509/Tobias-Frere-Jones-v-Jonathan-Hoefler) lawsuit, and second after H&Co’s recent acquisition by Monotype which is said to have [shaken the design industry](https://qz.com/2068310/what-monotypes-purchase-of-hoeflerco-means-to-font-designers/).
-This is not an accurate analysis of H&Co’s history.
-It is also partially opiniated.
+This is not an accurate analysis of H&Co’s history; it is partially opiniated.

 ## 3. The lawsuit <span>A PR disaster?</span>